Can Sugar Gliders See In The Dark

 One reason why sugar gliders have such excellent night vision is the presence of a unique structure in their eyes called the tapetum lucidum.
 The tapetum lucidum acts as a mirror, reflecting light back through the retinas and increasing the amount of available light for the rod cells to detect.
 This enhances their ability to see in dimly lit surroundings.

-See also Is It Illegal To Own A Sugar Glider
+See also How To Own Sugar Glider

 Comparison to Humans